PrajwalThakur12345-coder/22BCS15049-Energy-cosumption-optimizer/README.md

-# 22BCS15049-Energy-cosumption-optimizer
+# SmartEnergyAnalyzer
-A MERN stack-based tool with ML models to monitor, analyze, and optimize energy consumption.
+Smart Energy Consumption Analyzer: A Python-based project integrating data science and software engineering to simulate, analyze, and predict energy usage patterns, tailored for showcasing technical skills and practical applications in energy efficiency.